Key Takeaways

 Company Size: Boutique (35+ experts) | Founded: ~2010

-Core Services: Topflight provides healthcare and fintech mobile development with focused expertise in AI-driven clinical automation, remote patient monitoring, and EHR integration (Epic, Athena, Cerner).
-Their boutique size means direct access to senior developers and strategic guidance - you're not getting staffed with junior resources on rotation.
+Core Services: Topflight provides healthcare and fintech mobile development services with focused expertise in AI-driven clinical automation, remote patient monitoring, and EHR integration (Epic, Athena, Cerner).
+Boutique size means direct access to senior developers.

-Wearable Integration Expertise: Continuous glucose monitor (CGM) integration expertise particularly distinguishes them in the medical wearable space.
-Beyond consumer fitness trackers, they work with FDA-cleared medical devices requiring more rigorous data handling.
-Proven Apple HealthKit and Google Health Connect implementations, including HIPAA-compliant dashboards that integrate wearable data for clinical research.
-Their edge computing capabilities for real-time wearable analytics show technical depth beyond simple API calls.
+Continuous glucose monitor (CGM) integration expertise distinguishes them in medical wearable space.
+Beyond consumer fitness trackers, they work with FDA-cleared medical devices requiring rigorous data handling.
+Proven Apple HealthKit and Google Health Connect implementations including HIPAA-compliant dashboards for clinical research.

 Notable HealthTech Projects: